wasmvision/wasmcv/README.md

 -rwxrwxr-x 1 ron ron 31248 sep 11 11:00 processor.wasm
 ```

+See the [wasmcam example application here](./examples/wasmcam) to give it a try.

 ## WASM Component Generation

 WASM Guest bindings are generated using `wit-bindgen` v0.31 or above